-6 Conclusion
+5 Conclusion

 We found ourselves within the forest dark of logic, and managed to pinpoint the significance of logicality and completeness theorem.
-Starting from the unifying framework of translation in Many Sorted Logic, introduced to cope with the extant proliferation of logics, we have seen how different methodologies converge to the framed o classical logic.
+Starting from the unifying framework of translation in Many Sorted Logic, introduced to cope with the extant proliferation of logics, we have seen how different methodologies converge to the framed of classical logic.
 It is understandable then that one wonders where logicality of classical logic could reside.
 An answer to this contest can be looked for by searching through the branches of logical foundation.
 The upshot of this search revolves around the equivalence of several characterizations of logicality obtained from each of these perspectives.
 Completeness theorem seems to be relevant for solving some conjectures regarding these proposals.
-Moreover the fact that completeness theorem shows an agreement between syntactic and semantical notions of deductive consequence in classical logic cannot imply a straighforward correspondence between the semantical definition and the corresponding intuitive notion of logical consequence.
-We have given special consideration to the strategy of translation into MSL.
-Different levels of translations were distinguished and general outcomes concerning completeness of the logical calculuses were introduced.
-Moreover since we can prove the reduction of MSL to unsorted FOL, we ended up in classical logic, even unsorted-FOL, although our preference for keeping MSL within the translation paradigm is still well grounded.
+This is the reason why our section 2 is devoted to the completeness theorem MSL.
+In section 3 we have given special consideration to the strategy of translation into MSL.
+Different levels of translations were distinguished and general outcomes concerning completeness of the logical calculuses were introduced in subsection 3.1.
+In subsection 3.5 we proved the reduction of MSL to unsorted FOL.
+In this way we ended up in classical logic, even unsorted-FOL, although our preference for keeping MSL within the translation paradigm is still well grounded.

-We turned then to the problem of the logicality of classical logic, just considered as an universal logical framework.
+In section 4 we turned to the problem of the logicality of classical logic, just considered as an universal logical framework.
 With this purpose we have explored different alternatives stemming from the area of logical foundations.
 We discovered that completeness theorem plays an important role in order to articulate these alternative approaches.

-At the end of the paper we tackled the latest of these foundational approaches to logical theory coming from algebraic logic.
-We focus our analysis on the purported relationship between completeness and representation theorems.
+As for the latest of these foundational approaches to logical theory coming from algebraic logic, we focus our concerns on the purported relationship between completeness and representation theorems.
 In this case completeness theorem is considered as a mapping between two domains.
-It also entails to reject the construal of this theorem as founding a type of validity on the basis of the other, since a representation in this general sense consists in a structure-preserving mapping between two domains, while the former is certainly not viewed as being founded by the theorem on the latter.
+It also entails to reject the construal of this theorem as founding a type of validity on the basis of the other, since a representation in this general sense consists in a structurepreserving mapping between two domains, while the former is certainly not viewed as being founded by the theorem on the latter.